Wealth management: Private wealth management

-Traditionally, the wealthiest retail clients of investment firms demanded a greater level of service, product offering and sales personnel than that received by average clients.
+Traditionally, the wealthiest retail clients of investment firms demanded a higher level of service, product offerings, and sales personnel than average clients received.
 With an increase in the number of affluent investors in recent years, there has been an increasing demand for sophisticated financial solutions and expertise throughout the world.

 The CFA Institute curriculum on private-wealth management indicates that two primary factors distinguish the issues facing individual investors from those facing institutions: